 - tissue paper

-2. Then you'll need to place both paper plates together and staple one end together.
-It should resemble a tambourine of some sort.
-Like in image 2b.
+- Then, you'll need to place both paper plates together and staple one end.
+It should resemble a tambourine, like in image 2b, above.

-3. Once it's stapled you’ll start by decorating it with tissue paper of various colors.
+- Once it's stapled, decorate it with tissue paper of various colors.

-4. Let the glue dry and then stuff it with candy.
+- Let the glue dry, and then stuff it with candy.

-5. Finish by stapling it completely and then running some string through the top middle.
+- Finish by stapling it completely, and then running some string through the top middle.

-Note: Depending on the quality of the paper plate you won't want to stuff it too much so it can withhold a few bangs without it completing falling off the string the instant it's hit.
+Depending on the quality of the paper plate you won't want to stuff it too much so it can withhold a few bangs without completely falling off the string the instant it's hit.